favre49/BITS-Notes/README.md

 This repository has my notes from my 3rd year, since all classes were held online.

-In the first semester (found in `3-1`), I wrote them in Markdown, and in the second semester (fount in `3-2`) I wrote them in LaTeX.
+In the first semester (found in `3-1`), I wrote them in Markdown, and in the second semester (found in `3-2`) I wrote them in LaTeX.
 The compiled PDFs are also provided, and found in the `output` folder for notes written in LaTeX.

 ## Disclaimers